Development Environment

 Please note that code additions will generally fall into these categories:

-- Making changes to the web-based dashboard application or the client-display web-based application
+2. Making changes to the web-based dashboard application

 # skills-service programmatic REST API

-and you can run all of the tests via
+The programmatic API tests reside in service/src/test/java and you can run all the service tests via

 cd skills-service/service